Vayne228/Test/README.md

 Everything will work correctly from one folder, but it is better to stick to the structure.

 ### Application deployment
 To deploy an application, you need an example.
-Then you need to replace this with a read one.
+Then you need to replace this with a real one.

 Make(Or edit if there is already one) the **application.py** file in the `quickstart_docker/application` with the following content: